infragravity/sonar-docker/README.md

 There are few choices for collecting performance metrics from Windows.
 While there are choices to collect performance counters or generate code for specific WMI metrics available, Sonar is offers configuratin-only approach with supporting multiple types of TSDBs at the same time.

 # Overview
 Sonar collects metrics from WMI queries and sends them to time series databases.
+Metric collection from WMI has been tested with multiple Windows versions, including Win7(SP1) and Nano Server(TP5).
 It can simultaneously be integrated following TDSDBs:
   * InfluxDb - using UDP protocol.
   * Prometeus - as HTTP exporter scrape endpoint.
 See WebAPi sample that shows how to use both of the above scenarios.